21 Things to Know About Finding a New Rheumatologist / Rheumatoid Arthritis Specialist

 - Makes eye contact.
 Shakes hands gently.

 - Education is recent or up to date.
-Attends American College of Rheumatology (ACR) meetings every year or so.
+Attending American College of Rheumatology (ACR) meetings every year or so is a good sign.

-- Encourages patients to become informed, educated about RA.
+- Encourages patients to become informed and educated about their diagnosis.

 - Welcomes friend or family member as an appointment companion.